miraematt/b-end-ncnews-project/README.md

 # NorthCoders News API Project

 The aim of this project is to build the API to use in the Northcoders News Sprint during the subsequent Front-End block of the NorthCoders course.
-The database is in PSQL and I have interacted with it using Knex.
+The database is PSQL and I have interacted with it using Knex.
 The seeding of the database was achieved using full TDD with mocha and chai and the endpoints were created using test-driven error handling with the aid of supertest.

 ## Getting Started (for testing purposes)